 On July 19, 2018, we entered into a Credit Agreement with a syndicate of lenders, comprised of the \$325.0 million Term Loan Facility and the \$25.0 million Revolving Credit Facility, with a maturity date of July 19, 2024 and a maturity date of July 19, 2023, respectively.
 Pursuant to the Incremental Facility Assumption Agreement No. 1, dated as of November 19, 2019 (the "Credit Agreement Amendment"), the Term Loan Facility was increased to \$345.0 million.
-As of December 31, 2020 and March 31, 2021, we had \$345.0 million outstanding under our Term Loan Facility.
+As of December 31, 2020, we had \$345.0 million outstanding under our Term Loan Facility.

-In addition to the cash pay interest described below, the Credit Agreement includes Paid in Kind ("PIK") interest which bears an interest rate of 1.25% per annum.
+The Credit Agreement includes Paid in Kind ("PIK") interest which bears an interest rate of 1.25% per annum.
 All PIK interest due is paid by capitalizing such interest and adding such applicable PIK interest to the principal amount of the outstanding Term Loan Facility.
-Total capitalized PIK interest at December 31, 2020 and March 31, 2021 was \$10.5 million and \$10.9 million, respectively.
-Borrowings under the Credit Agreement bear interest (cash pay) at a rate per annum, at our option, equal to an applicable margin, plus, (a) for alternate base rate borrowings, the highest of (i) the rate last quoted by The Wall Street Journal as the "prime rate" in the United States, (ii) the Federal Funds Rate in effect on such day plus 1/2 of 1.00% and (iii) the Adjusted LIBOR for a one month interest period on such day plus 1.00% and (b) for eurodollar borrowings, the Adjusted LIBOR determined by the greater of (i) the LIBOR for the relevant interest period divided by 1 minus the statutory reserves (if any) and (ii) 1.00%.
-As of March 31, 2021, and subject to maintaining a total leverage ratio less than 6.50 to 1.00, additional PIK interest will not accrue pursuant to the Credit Agreement.
+Borrowings under the Credit Agreement bear interest at a rate per annum, at our option, equal to an applicable margin, plus, (a) for alternate base rate borrowings, the highest of (i) the rate last quoted by The Wall Street Journal as the "prime rate" in the United States, (ii) the Federal Funds Rate in effect on such day plus 1/2 of 1.00% and (iii) the Adjusted LIBOR for a one month interest period on such day plus 1.00% and (b) for eurodollar borrowings, the Adjusted LIBOR determined by the greater of (i) the LIBOR for the relevant interest period divided by 1 minus the statutory reserves (if any) and (ii) 1.00%.